camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Optional Components

 This section describes how to install optional dependencies.
 None of these are required to work with the core platform.
-Before continuing, make sure that the Camunda 7 is already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP 7.
+Before continuing, make sure that Camunda 7 is already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP 7.

 ### Cockpit, Tasklist, and Admin